By: Team Plan²travel Since: Sep 2019 Licence: MIT

 -

-, similarly JsonAdaptedActivityWithTime is a field within JsonAdaptedDay.
-Hence the association as shown in the diagram above. -
+as ActivityWithTime is a field in Day, similarly JsonAdaptedActivityWithTime is a field within JsonAdaptedDay.
+Hence the association as shown in the diagram above.

 2.6.
 Common classes